cmaldikar/RetailAnalytics_AzurePipeline/README.md

 ## Usage

 1. Execute `mysql_to_blob.py` to extract data from On-prem MySQL and store it in Azure Blob Storage.
+2. Run the Jupyter Notebooks for extraction and transformation in the specified order.
-2. Trigger the Azure Data Factory pipeline to ingest data into Azure Synapse Analytics.
+3. Trigger the Azure Data Factory pipeline to ingest data into Azure Synapse Analytics.
-3. Open the Power BI report (`power_bi_report.pbix`) to visualize the data.
+4. Open the Power BI report (`power_bi_report.pbix`) to visualize the data.

 ## Contributing

 Feel free to contribute by opening issues or creating pull requests.
 Your contributions are welcome!